neallester/ManagedPool-sw/README.md

 # ManagedPool-sw
-A threadsafe tunable pool of objects.
+A tunable thread safe pool of objects with internally managed expiration.

 ## Adding To Project